Hypnopompia: Neurobiology

-The objective difference between the subjective experiences of dreams and hypnopompic hallucinations emerges from a close look at the sleep cycle and its attendant brain activity: there are essentially two types of sleep, R.E.M. sleep, which is indeed categorized by "rapid eye movement" and N.R.E.M., which stands for "Non-Rapid Eye Movement".
+The objective difference between the subjective experiences of dreams and hypnopompic hallucinations emerges from a close look at the sleep cycle and its attendant brain activity: there are essentially two types of sleep, R.E.M. sleep, which is categorized by "rapid eye movement" and N.R.E.M., which stands for "Non-Rapid Eye Movement".
 In R.E.M. sleep, brains are extremely active.
 In particular, during this stage, both the brain-stem, which is the home of the most fundamental physical drives, and the parts of the cortex related to the most complex logical-cognitive functions experience highly intense electrical activity.
-Thus, R.E.M. is where the majority of dreaming occurs - it has been all but confirmed at this point that dreams originate in the brain-stem, a spark from there driving the more logical mind to contemplate and consolidate, through dreaming, memories that relate to fulfilling fundamental drives.
 Conversely, there is almost no electrical activity during N.R.E.M. sleep.
-N.R.E.M. is what is referred to as "deep sleep", which is characterized by the complete quieting of the mind, to include dreamlessness, and by muscle "atonia", which is to say paralysis, a complete motor disconnect.
-A last critical point in this regard is that R.E.M. sleep cycles are book-ended by N.R.E.M. stages.
+N.R.E.M. is what is referred to as deep sleep, which is characterized by the complete quieting of the mind and by muscle atonia.
+R.E.M. sleep cycles are book-ended by N.R.E.M. stages.

-It is precisely at this last point, though, that a quirk in brain chemistry, can cause hypnopompic hallucinations: occasionally during deep N.R.E.M., "transient patterns of neural activation in brainstem structures [resembling] micro-wake "fragments" can occur".
+It is precisely at this last point, though, that can cause hypnopompic hallucinations: occasionally during deep N.R.E.M., "transient patterns of neural activation in brainstem structures [resembling] micro-wake "fragments" can occur".
 These have a two-fold effect: first, just as in R.E.M. sleep, these brain-stem fragments essentially activate the dream mechanism.
 Second, they catalyze a near-waking state.
 However, this is often not powerful enough to jar a person completely out of deep sleep, and so only the mind fully awakens, leaving the body trapped in the atonia of deep sleep.
 Another reason why hypnopompic hallucinations are often such horrible experiences is that micro-wake fragments appear to be related to serotonin and dopamine deficits—these deficits predispose a person to negative mental states, which likely causes the hallucinations to resemble bad dreams.

 Cultural manifestations

-These mental experiences are indeed often deeply damaging: across cultures, the experience of hypnopompic hallucinations are strongly related to "visitations of spirits, demons or other grotesque creatures belonging to traditional folklore".
-Thus, in the Anglosphere, hypnopompic experiences often entail the sense that an "Old Hag" or some similar "nocturnal spirit" is sitting on the sleeper’s chest, inducing both paralysis and an increasing, suffocating inability to move.
-Anthropologists have discovered references dating back to the High Middle ages of similar figures in Anglo-Saxon and Anglo-Norman traditions, most prominently the "mæra", the source of the word "nightmare", and which appears to have roots in ancient Germanic superstitions.
+These mental experiences are indeed often deeply damaging: across cultures.
+The experience of hypnopompic hallucinations is strongly related to "visitations of spirits, demons or other grotesque creatures belonging to traditional folklore".
+Thus, in the Anglosphere, hypnopompic experiences often entail the sense that an "Old Hag" or some similar "nocturnal spirit" is sitting on the sleeper's chest, inducing both paralysis and an increasing, suffocating inability to move.
+Anthropologists have discovered references dating back to the High Middle Ages of similar figures in Anglo-Saxon and Anglo-Norman traditions, most prominently the "mæra", the source of the word "nightmare", and which appears to have roots in ancient Germanic superstitions.